aleshaleksey/fansys23/08-spell-list.md

 - All allies heal all conditions 1 hour after the start of the spell, all MP and SP 2 hours after the start of the spell, starvation, thirst and insomnia 3 hours after the start of the spell, and all HP at the end of the spell.
 SP and MP dice are not restored.
 - Additional semi-illusionary changes to local terrain may occur.
 - The fey will be willing to offer the caster up to one piece of secret information (either plot related, or secret knowledge (knowledge threshold=36)).
 Alternatively a fey being may be offered as a bride or groom to the caster by the ruler of the fey realm (although unions between mortals and spirits seldom end well..).
+- This spell borders on legendary magic, that forever changes the locale where it is cast.
+When the 24 hours are over, three of the 8 effects caused by the "local" casting of the spell continue to be active for 108 years.
+Likewise, mortals born in this area tend to have a "spiritual" alignment and fey traits.

 ### Mage's Oath
 |Name|Mage's Oath [Incantation, Curse, Divine]|